cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     Indicates whether the project should be configured to use Celery_.

 use_mailpit:
-    Indicates whether the project should be configured to use MailHog_.
+    Indicates whether the project should be configured to use Mailpit_.

 use_sentry:
     Indicates whether the project should be configured to use Sentry_.